davidpbrown/hammer/README.md

 ## Install

-  Download your prefered binary execuable.
+  Download your prefered binary and make it executable.
-  There is one for Windows named "hammer.exe" and another for Linux named "hammer".
+  There is one for Windows named "hammer.exe" and another for Linux named "hammer", which at a stretch might just work on MacOS.
+  See Build options below for other operation systems.

 ## Basic Usage
 	$ hammer

-### Optional: language code ISO639-1, defaults to en.
+### Optional: language code iso639-1, defaults to en.
 	$ hammer el
 	$ hammer en
 	$ hammer ko